SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 ### Flash and PSRAM Combinations

-This section describes the package combinations of Flash and PSRAM provided by the SiWx917.
+This section describes the package combinations of flash and PSRAM provided by the SiWx917.
 The combination may be selected by the user depending on the application being developed.

 The available PSRAM options depend on the flash configuration of the SiWx917 package:
 * In the common flash configuration, both the NWP and MCU will use the same flash memory which is either stacked or external.